San Antonio Therapist Sexual Abuse Lawyer

 Yes, any kind of sexual intimacy between therapists and clients is (and should be) considered abusive, even if both parties consented.
 That’s because there is a natural power imbalance between the therapist and the client.
 The client is naturally in a very vulnerable position because they’re telling the therapist their deepest fears, secrets, and traumas.
 Licensed therapists are trained to not only help the client work through their mental issues and early childhood experiences, but they’re also trained to notice if the client longs for a sexual or personal relationship with the therapist through a phenomenon called “transference.”
 (More on transference later).

-It is the therapist’s responsibility to help the patient work through these sexual desires and explain the psychological origins of them.
+It is the therapist’s responsibility to help the patient work through these sexual desires and explain their psychological origins.
 Abusive therapists do not do this.
 Instead, the therapist may engage in sexual intimacy with the patient despite knowing how unethical it is.

-Ethical Code of Conduct for Therapists and Psychologists
+Ethical Code of Conduct for Texas Therapists and Psychologists

 All therapists must follow an ethical code of conduct laid out by the American Counseling Association (ACA).
-Therapists that cross boundaries with their clients can lose their licenses and even face criminal charges.
+Therapists who cross boundaries with their clients can lose their licenses and even face criminal charges.

 Firstly, the ACA ethical code of conduct states that all therapists must avoid harming their clients in any way: physically, sexually, emotionally, and psychologically.
 Ethical therapists should always maintain a strictly professional relationship with their clients.
 Unfortunately, not all therapists do this.